solyarisoftware/voskJs/examples/README.md

 ### Warning

-Currently, because a bug in the Node-C++ interface, multithreading causes a crash: https://github.com/solyarisoftware/voskJs/issues/3
+Currently, because a bug in the Node-C++ interface of Vosk-apy lib, multithreading causes a crash: https://github.com/solyarisoftware/voskJs/issues/3

+Two temporary alternative workarounds proposed:
-The temporary workaround is to use a Node version previous to v.14: https://github.com/alphacep/vosk-api/issues/516#issuecomment-833462121
+- Use a Node version previous to v.
+14 : https://github.com/alphacep/vosk-api/issues/516#issuecomment-833462121

-To do: disable multithreading in `voskjshttp`, with a command line flag.
+- Use any Node version successive v.13 but disable multithreading in `voskjshttp`, with a command line flag `--no-threads`.
+  This option seems to be a non sense, because in this way the server just serve one request a time (that will saturate a cpu core for hundreds of milliseconds, also blocking the Node main thread), nevertheless the lack of multithreading could be acceptable to serve few staellites (clients) in a small (home) environment.

 ---